 Desert View Drive, to the east of Grand Canyon Village at the south rim, is accessible by private vehicle except for a small stretch that leads to Yaki Point.
 To get to Yaki Point you’ll need to take the shuttle.
 The shuttle does not run to the far east end of Desert View Drive, to the watchtower, so you will need to drive or have other transportation to get there.

-In order to get the shots that you want you will most likely need to do at least a little bit of hiking.
-The park is full of trails, and in many areas you can simply walk away from the viewpoints to get a different view and to avoid a crowd.
+To get the shots that you want you will most likely need to do at least a little bit of hiking.
+The park is full of trails, and in many areas, you can simply walk away from the viewpoints to get a different view and to avoid a crowd.

-At the north rim there are three different trails that start at the same parking lot and trail head.
+At the north rim, three different trails start at the same parking lot and trailhead.
 The North Kaibab Trail, Ken Patrick Trail, and Uncle Jim Trail.
 The parking lot is about 2 miles north of the Grand Canyon Lodge on the main park road.